YinJC/uk-tex-faq/FAQ-inclplain.md

----
-layout: page
-title: Including Plain TeX files in LaTeX
+# Including Plain TeX files in LaTeX
----

 LaTeX, though originally [based on Plain TeX](./FAQ-LaTeXandPlain.html), does not contain all of Plain TeX's commands.
 Worse, some Plain TeX